Skip to main content

 For LGBTQ+ Moms-to-Be

-Infertility may include hormone disorders such as PCOS and endometriosis.
-Additionally, physical issues with the reproductive system could occur which might include fibroids or other uterine abnormalities.
-A previous STD could also impede normal reproductive system functioning.
+Infertility may be caused by hormone disorders, such as PCOS and endometriosis.
+Additionally, physical issues with the reproductive system could occur, which might include fibroids or other uterine abnormalities.
+A previous STI can also impede normal reproductive system functioning.

 To illustrate this point with actual figures, at birth, there might be around 2 million eggs.
 However, that number drops by about 75% once puberty hits, leveling somewhere around 500,000.
 And though only one dominant egg is produced every month during adulthood, approximately 10,000 total eggs are lost each cycle.

-By 37 or so, that number is down to 25,000, and likely far less than that when you factor in viability (quality), which is the likelihood that an egg is genetically/chromosomally normal and could result in a healthy pregnancy.
+Note: By age 37 or so, that number decreases to around 25,000, and likely far less than that when you factor in viability (quality), which is the likelihood that an egg is genetically/chromosomally normal and could result in a healthy pregnancy.

-At this point, if you’re a mom-to-be, you might be thinking, “What?!
+At this point, you might be thinking, “What?!
 Men make sperm every 90 days and we’re losing 10K eggs a month?
 That’s not fair!”
-And you’re right, it’s not fair, but that is why fertility testing is so important.
+And you’re right, it’s not fair, but that's why having as much information as possible about your fertility is key.

-For moms-to-be, baseline fertility testing includes AMH testing, Cycle Day 3 blood testing, and Day 21 testing.
+• For moms-to-be, baseline fertility testing usually includes anti-Mullerian hormone (AMH) testing to assess ovarian reserve, Cycle Day 3 blood tests, and Day 21 testing.

-For dads-to-be, baseline fertility testing includes going for a semen analysis to evaluate your sperm quality.
+• For dads-to-be, baseline fertility testing includes a semen analysis to evaluate the quality and quantity of your sperm and ensure no underlying issues exist.

-For all LGBTQ+ singles and couples, genetic carrier screening is available and can help screen for a variety of genetic conditions.
-Additionally, genetic counseling is an important part of the process and is a major factor when it comes to selecting an egg or sperm donor.
+Did you know?
+For all LGBTQ+ singles and couples, genetic carrier screening is available to help screen for a variety of genetic conditions.
+Genetic counseling is also an important part of the process, especially when it comes to selecting an egg or sperm donor.

 LGBTQ+ Infertility & Insurance

-Too often, LGBTQ+ individuals are excluded from insurance coverage on the basis of the medical definition of “infertility.”
+Too often, LGBTQ+ individuals are excluded from insurance coverage on the basis of the long-held medical definition of "infertility."
+With ASRM's recent announcement, we are hopeful that insurance providers will soon be pressured to update their policies to more fully cover those in the LGBTQ+ community.

-Thankfully, there are many organizations out there that are helping to move this conversation forward in addition to providing funding and resources, such as Family Equality Council.
+Thankfully, there are many organizations who are helping to move this conversation forward in addition to providing funding and resources, such as Family Equality Council.
 There are also fertility benefits-focused companies like Progyny that offer expanded coverage for LGBTQ+ individuals and couples.

 The Challenges & Joys of Family Building